jkonowitch/shmee/README.md

-Authors: Jeff, A monkey with a hat
+Authors: Jeff, A monkey with a hat, A monkey with a cigar

 ```ruby
 def say_woah